Louisnor/Louisnor.github.io/index.md

 <br>

 Here is **Tijue Wang (王体珏)**.

 <br>
-I am a research associate working on the **applications of Deep Learning** in the Laboratory of Measurement and Sensor System Technique (MST) at TU Dresden, Germany.
+I am a research associate in the Laboratory of Measurement and Sensor System Technique (MST) at TU Dresden, Germany.

 <br>
 I am interested in the applications of **Machine Learning** in computational imaging and material science.

 <br>
 Here is [[my CV](https://louisnor.github.io/file/CV_Wang.pdf)].